Infineon/secure-sockets/README.md

 ##### ***Configuration for PKCS11***

-A pre-defined configuration file *core_pkcs11_config.h* is bundled with the secure socket library.
-To change the default configuration for PKCS11, copy the *core_pkcs11_config.h* file from the secure socket library to the top-level application directory, and then modify it.
+A pre-defined configuration file *core_pkcs11_config.h* is bundled with the secure sockets library.
+To change the default configuration for PKCS11, copy the *core_pkcs11_config.h* file from the secure sockets library to the top-level application directory, and then modify it.

 [FreeRTOS PSA PKCS11](https://github.com/Linaro/freertos-pkcs11-psa/) implementation supports only SHA-256 hashing algorithm.
 So the application should chose the cipher suite list compatible for SHA-256.
 To chose the cipher suite list(compatible for SHA-256), application need to copy *mbedtls_user_config.h* file from *libs/wifi-mw-core/configs* to root folder and add required cipher suites to the `MBEDTLS_SSL_CIPHERSUITES` macro.